okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/index.md

 - An error object in the response body (provided by the external service)
 - A problem with the response body, for example, inclusion of an invalid command.

-The `debugContext` object lets the external service provide information about its handling of the hook execution request (e.g., execution time, information that validated, etc.).
-This can be helpful for diagnosing what went wrong when a registration fails.
+The `debugContext` object lets the external service provide information about its handling of the hook execution request (e.g., execution time, information that was validated, etc.).
+This can be helpful for diagnosing what went wrong when something fails.

 > Note: `inline_hook.response.processed` events are _not_ fired following a successful registration unless debugging is enabled for the configured hook.